Healthcare Areas

 When thinking about this information, providers and leaders can consider a number of things to better understand these results.
 Some questions they should consider before taking action include:

-- How would you describe the degree of support that Alberta’s long term care population needs to complete activities of daily living?
+- How would you describe the degree of support that Alberta’s continuing care home – type A (formerly long term care) population needs to complete activities of daily living?
 What might varying levels of independence mean for program planning?
 Quality improvement?
 Resource allocation?

-- How can disease (e.g., Alzheimer’s disease, vascular dementia) impact the functional performance of long term care residents in relation to activities of daily living?
+- How can disease (e.g., Alzheimer’s disease, vascular dementia) impact the functional performance of residents in relation to activities of daily living?
 What about motivational (e.g., offering activities that are of interest to the residents), organizational (e.g., culture of care), and/or environmental factors (e.g., size of the site, arrangement of furniture)?
-How can planning at the system level anticipate the impact of these factors, to best support long term care residents and help ensure quality of life and safety?
+How can planning at the system level anticipate the impact of these factors, to best support residents and help ensure quality of life and safety?